Chrysanthemum stunt viroid

 No

-No evidence that seed is pathway.
-Reference above only concluded that Dahlia spp. may be a natural host.
+No evidence that Dahlia seed is a pathway.
+The reference above only concluded that Dahlia spp. may be a natural host.

 Nakashima, A., Hosokawa, M., Maeda, S. and Yazawa, S., 2007.
 Natural infection of Chrysanthemum stunt viroid in dahlia plants.
 Journal of General Plant Pathology, 73:225-227.